 7.2.
 Climatic Conditioning Unit and Cooling Air

 The conditioned cooling air a) provides clean and continuous cooling to the brake assembly and b) transports the aerosol from the enclosure into the sampling tunnel and the PM/PN sampling probes.
-The cooling air needs to be under stable conditions for temperature and humidity in accordance with the specifications described in paragraph 7.2.1., clean with low background concentration values as defined in paragraph 7.2.2., and at a constant flow to ensure repeatable and reproducible test conditions in accordance with the specifications described in paragraph 7.2.3.
+The cooling air needs to be under stable conditions for temperature and humidity in accordance with the specifications described in paragraph 7.2.1., clean with low background concentration values as defined in paragraph 7.2.2., and at a constant flow to ensure repeatable and reproducible testing conditions in accordance with the specifications described in paragraph 7.2.3.

 The conditioned cooling air is supplied to the testing setup by the climatic conditioning unit.
 A typical system configuration may include cooling devices to cool and dehumidify the air, heating devices to increase the temperature of the air, and steam or water mist generators to increase the humidity in the air.
 Integral to the unit are the closed-loop proportional integral derivative controls, alarms, and sensors to monitor the condition of all devices and interfaces.
 The system shall consist of a variable flow blower able to supply the layout with conditioned cooling air over a wide range of airflows.
 The system shall be defined by its minimum and maximum operational flows.
 The following specifications apply for the minimum and maximum operational flows: